 A great book.
 It profiles nearly 2 dozen Hopi katsina carvers - past and present. $16.95 Paperback.

-The dolls above were made by Randy Brokeshoulder.
+The two dolls at left were both made by Randy Brokeshoulder.
 A Momo or Bee katsina, 18.25 inches high and $750.
 The Hilili, one of the whipper or guard katsinas. it stands just under 10 inches tall. $280.
-A Sösöpa or Cricket by Randy Brokeshoulder, 14.25 inches high to the tips of the grass and SOLD.
+The Angwusanomtaqa or Crow Mother is by Tayron Polequaptewa.
+11.25 inches high and $300.
 (ALL in Santa Fe)

 *Tsaveyo is one of the Sooyoko or so-called ogre katsinas, known in Hopi as the Tuwalakum.